Back to top anchor

 Established in 1996, Oxford Women’s Health is located on level 1 of Forte Health, 132 Peterborough Street, Christchurch.
 Oxford Women’s Health is committed to providing leading edge diagnostic and treatment options, and outstanding patient care.

-At Oxford Women's Health we bring together Christchurch's most highly respected gynaecologists and obstetricians.
+At Oxford Women's Health we bring together Christchurch's most highly respected gynaecologists and Allied Health Professionals.

 Our specialists and health professionals lead the way in the diagnosis and treatment of a wide range of women's health issues.
-These include hysteroscopic and advanced laparoscopic surgery, investigating and treating endometriosis, obstetrics care, menopause, menstrual problems, pelvic pain, fertility, general surgery, breast surgery, gynaecological endocrinology, nutrition and diet.
+These include hysteroscopic and advanced laparoscopic surgery, investigating and treating endometriosis, menopause, menstrual problems, pelvic pain, fertility, breast surgery, gynaecological endocrinology, nutrition and diet.

 We strive to be leaders in our fields and maintain our reputation for advanced laparoscopic surgery.
 As a team we are proud to be pioneers of innovation and technology that, along with our personable approach, improves the quality of patients' lives.
 We are driven by the very best patient outcomes.

-We are located in the Forte Health facility which provides state-of-the-art facilities including four fully equipped theatres, two-stage recovery suites and 22 overnight suites.
+We are located in the Forte Health facility which provides state-of-the-art facilities.

 You can read more here